ElMonstro/sms-mno-gateway/README.md

 This service consolidates two legacy services (`ApiGateway` and `sendtomnohandler`) into a single, well-architected gateway that:

-- Consumes SMS messages from RabbitMQ queues
+- Consumes SMS messages from configurable RabbitMQ queues
 - Routes messages to the appropriate MNO based on network and message type
 - Handles retries, circuit breaking, and rate limiting
 - Publishes results to downstream queues for persistence